If you're looking to buy a partial ownership stake in

 of inflation as well as to show confidence from management in the

 Table 1: Dividend

-double-digit dividend increases from IBM over the last several
+dividend growth from Cisco over the last couple of years.
+However,

 Free Cash Flow Payout Ratio